Mrityunjay-w/tarining_Enrollment/README.md

     Azure DevOps: For CI/CD and deployment.
     Azure MySQL Database: For production database hosting.

-#### Setup and Installation process
+#### Setup and Installation Process

-    - Java 21 need to installed in the system
+    Java 21 needs to be installed in the system, and its environment variables should be configured.
-    - It will connect to the Asure database automatically we you will run the application.
+    It will connect to the Asure database automatically when you run the application.

 #### Command to run the app